Partially Observed Discrete-Time Risk-Sensitive Mean Field Games: Proof of Theorem

 where the last inequality follows from the Portmanteau theorem \cite[Theorem 2.1]{Bil99} and the fact that $A_t$ is closed.
 Hence, $\xi_t(A_t)=1$.
 Since $t$ is arbitrary, this is true for all $t$.
 This means that $\bxi \in B(\bnu)$.
 Therefore, $\bxi \in \Gamma(\bnu)$. \end{proof}

-As a result of \cref{prop3}, we now conclude via Kakutani's fixed point theorem (\cite[Corollary 17.55]{AlBo06}) that $\Gamma$ has a fixed point.
-Therefore, the pair $(\pi^{*},\bmu^*)$ in \cref{prop1} is a mean field equilibrium.
-This completes the proof of \cref{thm:MFE}.
+As a result of Proposition~\ref{prop3}, we now conclude via Kakutani's fixed point theorem (\cite[Corollary 17.55]{AlBo06}) that $\Gamma$ has a fixed point.
+Therefore, the pair $(\pi^{*},\bmu^*)$ in Proposition~\ref{prop1} is a mean field equilibrium.
+This completes the proof of Theorem~\ref{thm:MFE}.